 How to Grow and Care

 Braunsias are moderately slow-growing succulents.
-Needs moderate water when growing in late fall and early spring.
+It needs moderate water when growing in late fall and early spring.
 Keep somewhat dry the rest of the time.
 Like all living rocks, they thrive in porous soils with excellent drainage.
 It can tolerate high heat and some frost (hardy to 23° F (-5° C) or less if very dry).
 Braunsias are very rewarding succulents and can be cultivated in a desert garden in warm climates or greenhouses or windowsills in the home where too hardy.
-Enjoy the bright shade in summer and full sun on the other seasons.
+Enjoy the bright shade in summer and the full sun in the other seasons.

 - Back to genus Braunsia

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.